pfdubois/BridgeBidding/source/CompetingNT.rst

 It is probably better for an intermediate to play just one of these systems well against any type of notrump, than to play different ones depending on circumstances.
-The edge you get from any convention is small; and the loss from a mixup is big.
+The edge you get from any convention is small; and the loss from a mix-up is big.
 The real solution in my opinion is to lower one's standards, for example bidding with two good four-card suits or a five-card “long” suit.
 And yes, you may end up in trouble, just as can happen against the strong version.